aust21/file-manager/readme.md

 File Manager CLI Tool is a command line tool that provides useful file operations.
 While not a command tool (in development :), it offers operations like creating files, editing files, locating files and deleting files.

 ## Features
-- Create new files -> in development
+- Create new files -> in development for Linux os
-- Locate files -> in development
+- Locate files -> in development for Linux os
-- Delete files -> in development
+- Delete files -> in development for Linux os
 - Edit existing files -> in development
 - Share files via email -> in development